 The Constitution also empowers the DPP to appoint any legal practitioner whether from Fiji or from another country to be a public prosecutor for the purposes of any criminal proceeding.

-Section 51(2) of the Criminal Procedure Decree, 2009, also empowers the DPP to appoint police officers to be police prosecutors for the purpose of conducting prosecutions in the Magistrates’ Courts of Fiji.
+Section 51(2) of the Criminal Procedure Act, 2009, also empowers the DPP to appoint police officers to be police prosecutors for the purpose of conducting prosecutions in the Magistrates’ Courts of Fiji.

 The DPP also has the authority to appoint, remove and institute disciplinary action against all staff (including administrative staff) of the ODPP.